 All would be expected to have extensive tests, clear documentation, and be well-established projects that are actively maintained. |

 DES RAP Book is an open resource and website for building discrete-event simulation (DES) models within a reproducible analytical pipeline (RAP), supporting the healthcare simulation community.
+DES models are often used for building simulations of pathways and services, allowing 'what-if' questions to be tested.
 The resource demonstrates practical, code-based workflows and tools to help researchers and practitioners develop, validate, and share DES models in Python (SimPy) and R (simmer), ensuring models are reproducible.

 pm4py is a Python library for process mining that helps healthcare analysts explore how patient pathways, test result flows, and other clinical processes actually unfold.
 By turning event data into visual process maps, it highlights delays, rework, and variations that can guide service improvement.